celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-mainnet.md

 ### Deploy a Validator Machine

-The Validator machine is node that actually assembles and signs blocks to particpate in consesnsus.
+The Validator machine is node that actually assembles and signs blocks to particpate in consensus.
 We will set it up in this section.

 To operate as a validator, you'll need to generate a validator signer key.
 On your Validator machine (which should not be accessible from the public internet), follow very similar steps: